jasonlll88/Terraform/09-VPC-Public-Private-Subnets/README.md

   - Private
   - Public

+- Create route tables
+  - Private (main)
+  - Public

 - Create an internet gateway associatted with the VPC

-- Associate the main route table of the VPC with the internet gateway created

-- create a elastic IP it's necessary for the nat gateway
+- create a elastic IP it's necessary for the NAT gateway

-- create a Nat gateway
+- Create a NAT gateway

- To make your subnet a public subnet, you must attach an internet gateway to your VPC, You can then create a custom route table, and add route to the internet gateway

- Create or modify your security groups as needed.

- Create or modify your network ACLs as needed.
+- Associate the private route table as the main table
+- Associate the main route table of the VPC with the NAT gateway created

+- Associte the public route table with the IGW

+- Associate the public route table with the public Subnet
+- Associate the private route table with the private Subnet

+- Launch the instances
+  - public
+  - private

+TODO
+Add provisioners and test the installation of NGINX in the remote mahcines